What is pneumonia?

 - Bronchoscopy.
 This is direct exam of the bronchi (the main airways of the lungs) using a flexible tube (called a bronchoscope).
 It helps to evaluate and diagnose lung problems, assess blockages, and take out samples of tissue and/or fluid for testing,

 - Pleural fluid culture.
-In this test, a sample of a fluid sample taken from the pleural space (space between the lungs and chest wall).
+In this test, a sample of a fluid sample is taken from the pleural space.
+This is the space between the lungs and chest wall.
 A long, thin needle is put through the skin between the ribs and into the pleural space.
-Fluid is pulled into a syringe attached to the needle and sent to the lab where it’s tested to find out which bacteria is causing the pneumonia.
+Fluid is pulled into a syringe attached to the needle.
+It is sent to the lab where it’s tested to find out which bacteria is causing the pneumonia.